fosterbrereton/forest-svg-docs/forest.md

 ### Edge Flipping

 Utility functions `adobe::leading_of(I)` and `adobe::trailing_of(I)` change the edge of an iterator to leading or trailing, respectively.
-It does not matter what edge the iterator was originally on.
-The iterator will still point to the same node.
+It does not matter what edge the iterator was originally on, and the iterator will still point to the same node.
 These are free functions, not members of `adobe::forest<T>`.
 In this document we will represent these routines in pseudocode as such:

 - `leading_of({P, X})` &rarr; `{P, L}`
 - `trailing_of({N, X})` &rarr; `{N, T}`